Brunel Sculpture Garden

 bluestone quarries — including 6.5 acres of earthwork sculpture.
 Opus 40 has

 monument.
-They ask that people get tickets online ahead.
+Opus 40 has also been a rock in the music scene of the Woodstock area for nearly half a century.
+During their open season, they host a diverse lineup of events including concerts, nature walks, stonemasonry workshops, and wellness classes.
+Please purchase tickets online ahead.
 You can get tickets at the door, for a slightly higher price but they do close sales when they reach capacity, so it is advised to get tickets ahead.
-Open weekends in April 10:30am-5pm, Friday to Monday, from 10:30am to 5pm through Monday Labor Day then weekends, weather permitting, until November 30.
+10am to 5pm – Thursday through Monday (Last entry at 4p).

 Publisher, Terrie Goldstein discovered Polich-Tallix, this gem of a spot years ago.